 What is Form I-765?

-Form I-765 is an application for employment authorization.
+Form I-765 is the application for employment authorization.

 What is employment authorization?

-Employment authorization is when United States Citizenship and Immigration Services (USCIS) gives temporary authorization for employment to non-citizens.
-Certain immigrants who qualify to work in the United States can use Form I-765 to request an employment authorization document (EAD).
+Employment authorization is when USCIS gives temporary authorization for employment to non-citizens.
+Immigrants can use Form I-765 to request an employment authorization document (EAD).
 This document grants the non-citizen temporary employment authorization in the United States.